cloud66/help-old/_posts/stack-definition/2001-09-26-ssh-to-server.md

 cx ssh -s "My Awesome App" web
 {% endhighlight %}

-See [toolbelt shortcuts](#), for information on how you can make this even easier.
+See [toolbelt shortcuts](/toolbelt/introduction.html), for information on how you can make this even easier.

 ## Direct shell access
 You can always have terminal access to your servers from your own server - just follow the steps below if you're on a Linux-based operating system.
-See our help page on [connecting for Windows-based systems](#).

 <ol>
 <li>Port 22 (SSH) is closed to outside traffic by default - so you need to [add a firewall rule to your stack](/stack-definition/network-configuration.html) to access it.
 <li>Once the port is open, you can find your username and SSH key by visiting the server page for the specific server you would like to login to.
 The SSH key download link is located in the right sidebar of your server page.